Jaret Patterson

-Jaret Patterson (born December 23, 1999) is an American football running back for the Washington Commanders of the National Football League (NFL).
-He played college football at Buffalo before signing with Washington as an undrafted free agent in 2021.
+Jaret Patterson (born December 23, 1998) is an American professional football running back for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the Buffalo Bulls before signing with the Washington Commanders, then known as the Washington Football Team, as an undrafted free agent in 2021.
 Alongside Howard Griffith, Patterson holds the NCAA Division I Football Bowl Subdivision record for most rushing touchdowns in a single game with eight.

-Early years
+Early life

 Patterson attended St. Vincent Pallotti High School in Laurel, Maryland, where he played football with future NFL Defensive Rookie of the Year and Washington Commanders teammate Chase Young.
 Patterson rushed for 2,045 yards and 23 touchdowns in his senior season.
 In a game against Riverdale Baptist he accounted for 558 all-purpose yards.
 Patterson was named an All-State Honorable Mention.
 He committed to the University at Buffalo to play college football in the Mid-American Conference.
 Patterson was not as heavily recruited out of high school compared to his twin brother James and the two were recruited to Buffalo as a package deal.

 College career

 Patterson and his brother grayshirted in the fall of 2017 and joined the team full-time for spring practice in 2018.
 In his freshman season in 2018, Patterson rushed for 1,013 yards and 14 touchdowns.
 He was named the Mid-American Conference Freshman of the Year and named to the All-MAC Second-team.
 He returned as Buffalo's starting running back in 2019 and had the best season by a running back in school history by rushing for a single-season school record 1,799 yards and scoring 19 rushing touchdowns, also a school record.
 He led the MAC and ranked fifth in the nation in rushing yards on his way to being named to the All-MAC First-team.
 In the 2019 Bahamas Bowl, Patterson rushed for 173 yards and two touchdowns in a Buffalo win, their first bowl win in program history, and received the game's offensive MVP award.

 On November 28, 2020, Patterson tied Howard Griffith's FBS single-game record with eight rushing touchdowns against the Kent State Golden Flashes in a 70–41 win.
-Patterson finished the game with 36 carries for 409 yards, 18 yards short of the single-game FBS record held by former Oklahoma Sooners running back Samaje Perine in 2014.
+Patterson finished the game with 36 carries for 409 yards, 18 yards short of the single-game FBS record set by former Oklahoma Sooners running back Samaje Perine in 2014.
 Patterson was forced to sit out Buffalo's appearance in the 2020 Camellia Bowl, due to knee issues.
 Following the season, Patterson was named the conference's Offensive Player of the Year and was given the Vern Smith Leadership Award as the conference's most valuable player.
-Patterson declared for the 2021 NFL Draft following his junior year.
+Patterson declared for the 2021 NFL draft following his junior year.